-As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
+As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for learners.

-The key issue appears to be whether the reduction is large enough to permit the teacher to change their teaching approach when working with a smaller class and whether, as a result, the pupils change their learning behaviours.
+The key issue appears to be whether the reduction is large enough to permit the teacher to change their teaching approach when working with a smaller class and whether, as a result, the learners change their learning behaviours.
 If no change occurs then, perhaps unsurprisingly, learning is unlikely to improve.
 When a change in teaching approach does accompany a class size reduction (which appears hard to achieve until classes are smaller than about 20) then benefits on attainment can be identified, in addition to improvements on behaviour and attitudes.
 In some studies, these benefits persist for a number of years (from early primary school through to at least the end of primary school).

 There is some evidence that reducing class sizes is more likely to be effective when accompanied by professional development for teachers focusing on teaching skills and approaches.
-Some evidence suggests slightly larger effects are documented for lower achievers and, for very young pupils, those with lower socio-economic status.
+Some evidence suggests slightly larger effects are documented for lower achievers and, for very young learners, those with lower socio-economic status.

 Smaller class sizes may also provide more opportunities for teachers to develop new skills and approaches.

-There are a number of issues in interpreting the evidence about class size as many countries or schools already teach lower-attaining pupils in smaller groups.
 Overall, there is a relatively consistent finding that smaller classes are associated with slightly higher attainment when other factors are controlled for and when class sizes have been deliberately reduced in experimental evaluations.